val-town/vt/README.md

 [OpenTownie's system prompt](https://esm.town/v/stevekrouse/OpenTownie/prompts/system_prompt.txt).

-One quirk of `vt` that's a bit different from OpenTownie is that to create http vals you need to include `http` in the name of the file.
+One quirk of `vt` that's a bit different from OpenTownie is that to create http Vals you need to include `http` in the name of the file.
 You can amend the prompt, or just change the type on the Val Town website after the fact.